discourse/wp-discourse/README.md

 The plugin also comes with optional SSO functionality which lets you use your WordPress site as the Single Sign On provider for your Discourse forum.

-This will override Discourse's native (and powerful) login flow and is only recommended for use cases that strictly require such a setup, e.g. a site that is already using WordPress for large scale user management.
+This will override Discourse's native (and powerful) login flow and is only recommended for use in cases that strictly require such a setup, e.g. a site that is already using WordPress for large scale user management.

 ### Contact